 How to cut kernels off the cob

 Cut the bottom off the ear of corn, so that it’s flat.
 Place the ear of corn, flat side down, in a bowl, holding the corn at the top of the ear.
 Using a sharp knife, start at the top and cut downward, using a gentle sawing motion.
-You’ll want to cut about 2/3 of the way through the kernels to avoid including any of the tough cob.
+You’ll want to cut about 2/3 of the way through the kernels to avoid including any of the tough cobs.

 If you’re going to use frozen corn

-Do NOT need to rinse it or thaw it, just add the corn the HOT skillet.
+Do NOT need to rinse it or thaw it, just add the corn to the HOT skillet.
 I use both fresh and frozen corn with great results!

 How Many Ears of Fresh Corn Equal a 16oz Bag of Frozen Corn?